blakeblackshear/frigate/README.md

 - [Troubleshooting](#troubleshooting)

 ## Recommended Hardware

+### Cameras
+Cameras that output H.264 video and AAC audio will offer the most compatibility with all features of Frigate and HomeAssistant.
+It is also helpful if your camera supports multiple substreams to allow different resolutions to be used for detection, streaming, clips, and recordings without re-encoding.

+### Computer
 |Name|Inference Speed|Notes|
 |----|---------------|-----|
 |Atomic Pi|16ms|Good option for a dedicated low power board with a small number of cameras.
 Can leverage Intel QuickSync for stream decoding.|